arast8/CITP280Project/README.md

 Hold left CTRL to move faster.
 Hold left shift to move slower.
 Scroll the mouse wheel to zoom in and out.
-Left click to dig a material and place it in the inventory.
+Left click to dig a material and put it in the inventory.
 Rickt click to place a material from the inventory.
 Click the hotbar to change the selected material.
 Exit by closing the window.